 For example, this post from Ezer Rising’s public Facebook page:

-The author of this post, Rene Picota, is the former spouse of Ezer Rising co-founder Amber Picota, making it entirely unlikely that leadership was unaware of his ministry tactics.
+The author of this post, Rene Picota, is the spouse of Ezer Rising co-founder Amber Picota, making it entirely unlikely that leadership was unaware of his ministry tactics.

 The connections between Ezer Rising and Kingdom Bliss are not a matter of dispute, nor is the content of their website.
 So, on at least one occasion, we know it is true that Ezer Rising was willing to promote content from a ministry using exploitive and dangerous tactics to elicit donations.